-The bill H. 3598 aims to enhance the reporting requirements for the disposition of criminal cases in South Carolina by amending several sections of the South Carolina Code of Laws.
-It mandates that clerks of court, magistrates, and municipal judges report the disposition of cases to the State Law Enforcement Division (SLED) within forty-eight hours of certain orders being issued, rather than the previous five-day requirement.
-Additionally, the bill introduces a new section requiring law enforcement agencies to report specific incident reports to SLED within twenty-four hours.
+The bill H. 3598 aims to enhance the reporting requirements for various judicial entities in South Carolina regarding the disposition of criminal cases and related orders.
+It amends existing laws to require clerks of court, magistrates, and municipal judges to report case dispositions to the State Law Enforcement Division (SLED) within forty-eight hours of certain orders being issued, rescinded, or terminated, rather than the previous five-day requirement.
+Additionally, the bill mandates that law enforcement agencies report specific incident filings to SLED within twenty-four hours.

-Furthermore, the bill establishes new regulations regarding firearm sales and transfers, stipulating that no transfer may occur unless a criminal background check has been completed, or five days have passed without a negative report from the National Instant Criminal Background Check System (NICS).
-Violations of these provisions are classified as misdemeanors, carrying penalties of up to three years in prison or fines.
-The bill also includes provisions to ensure that any amendments do not affect pending legal actions or rights.
+Furthermore, the bill introduces new provisions regarding firearm sales and transfers, stipulating that no transfer of a firearm may occur unless a criminal background check has been completed, or five days have passed without a negative report from the National Instant Criminal Background Check System (NICS).
+Violations of this provision are classified as misdemeanors, carrying penalties of up to three years in prison or fines.
+The bill also includes definitions for key terms related to firearms and establishes a framework for compliance with these new reporting and background check requirements.

 02/05/2025: 14-17-325, 22-1-200, 14-25-250, 23-1-260